 This is where science fiction and the rest of speculative fiction often diverge.
 Because that threat and concept are more acceptable in the fantasy and horror worlds.

-Science verses belief
+Science versus belief

 This is a classic stomping ground for the science fiction genre - science versus religion, or belief without foundation in general.
 And it's not always a battle to be won or lost.
 Character or even entire plotlines often revolve around this clash.

+Off the top of my head, we see this in Avengers with the Asgardian race, Eoin Colfer's Artemis Fowl series, Grimm, Doctor Strange and the Fullmetal Alchemist.
 The latest incarnation of Star Trek, Star Trek Discovery, revisits this concept in the second series.
-With the overarching plot of the Red Angel, we see Captain Pike and Michael Burnham push and pull over the central issue; supernatural being or highly advanced technology?
-Though unlike Star Wars, Star Trek will always have a resolution weighted towards science.
+With the overarching plot of Red Angel, we see Captain Pike and Michael Burnham push and pull over the central issue; supernatural beings or highly advanced technology?
+Though, unlike Star Wars, Star Trek will always have a resolution weighted towards science.

 Tina: An electrical current just travelled from your neural pathways into the staff and made that happen.
 Nico: Explain it however you want, but it needed my blood and it read my mind.
 It's just like Wicca.
 Tina: It's science, Nico.
 Nico: If by "science", you mean high-tech magic, then sure.
-Runaways